andrewjbennett/thoughts/posts/undefined.md

 ```

 (note: `uint` means "unsigned int", i.e. an integer value which can
-never be negative. `ulong` means "unsigned long", which is another
+never be negative, and where overflow/underflow is a defined behaviour;
-sort of integer value which can never be negative, except it might be
+ `ulong` means "unsigned long", which is the same as a `uint`, except
-able to store bigger numbers than an int)
+that it might be able to store larger numbers [^6])

 As you can see, it's used an extra temporary variable for some reason
 _(although this might be an artefact of how the assembly code was